OJB-Quantum/Image-Resizing-for-E-Mail-Signatures/README.md

 1. https://www.pngwing.com

-2. Or go to remove.bg to remove background of a logo.
+2. Or go to https://www.remove.bg to remove background of a logo.

 3. https://imageresizer.com